available in Zimbabwe

 Overview

 Zimbabwe still rates as one of the greatest Southern African safari destinations.
 Despite its recent troubles, it offers a superior safari experience and is home to some of the very best guides in the business.
+A knowledgeable Zimbabwe tour guide can transform your wildlife experience with their deep understanding of local ecosystems and animal behaviour.
 With a people whose history and culture dates back thousands of years, Zimbabwe sits between two great rivers; the tranquil Limpopo to the south and the mighty Zambezi to the north.
-Here visitors flock to see one of the wonders of the natural world – the spectacular Victoria Falls.

 Zimbabwe’s best known nature reserve, as well as its largest (14,600km²) and oldest (established in 1928), is Hwange National Park.
 With its huge variation in vegetation, including Kalahari sands and mopane woodland hills and valleys, Hwange is home to more than 400 bird species and 100 species of mammal.
 These include lion, rhino and leopard, and in particular, large herds of elephants, rivalling that of neighbouring Botswana.
 Easily accessible to visitors, most of the camps are found along the northern fringe of the park and offer of variety of price ranges and styles.